 About Dr Daniel Swift

-Dr Daniel Swift is a Senior Lecturer in English.
+Dr Daniel Swift is a Associate Professor in English.
 He has a BA from Oxford University and a PhD from Columbia University in New York.
 He has written books about William Shakespeare, Ezra Pound, and the poetry of the Second World War, and edited the poems of John Berryman.